vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 14h (U to the sarvasheshin.
 This is useful to the shesha bhutas such as nityas and muktas as an instrument for divine service.
 As this shudhha satva is unmixed with rajas or tamas it will never obstruct origination of true knowledge and it illumines the nature of the Supreme Paramatman eminently.
 Though this is not a pratyak principle it is self - luminous just like Dharma bhuta jnanam.
 Kala (or Time)

 Kala or Time is also a Jada' dravya or inert substance.
 This is perceived by all organs at the time of perceiving several objects.
 Kala can be known only as associated with the several objects.
 It cannot be known apart from the objects.
 It is eternal.
 The Upanishad says Agre' as related to creation.
 Kala exists before creation and even after pralaya.
 It is necessarily related to the world here and it is found also in Nitya Vibhuti.
 It is Jada and all - pervasive.
 There is the division of Kala inco Khanda-Kala and Mahakala.
 Mahakala qualifies all objects of all the worlds and is all - pervasive.
-Similarly, Khanda-kala is in the form of Kshana (moment), Lava (as aspect), Day, Night, Month, etc., and it is subject
+Similarly, Khanda-kala is in the form of Kshana (moment), Lava (as aspect), Day, Night, Month, etc., and it is subject to modification.

-Essence of Srimad Rahasyatraya Saram

-to modification.
 But the modification here is not a change in the nature of the entity.
 This modification is not in form of clay that undergoes change in its essential nature, but it is in the aspect of attaining a different state.
 The change in Kala is in the aspect of change in the number of 'Kshanas' or Muhurthas etc. So many kshanas or moments make one muhurtha and so many muhurthas make one day, so many days make one month, so many months make one year.
 In this way, time - though one and all - pervasive - attains, different states on account of various duration's that are counted in relation to the several objects; and the objects qualified by such states are called 'Anitya' or non-eternal.
 This Time or Kala is found even in Paramapada, and it does not limit the objects there, but is subordinated to the will of the Lord.
 Doctrine of Ishvara

 The essential nature, the continuance of nature and the functioning of all entities enumerated above are dependent upon the essential nature and will of the Supreme Paramatman.
 All these entities are existing is their essential nature only on account of the existence of Ishvara.
 This is known as Swarupashrita.
 Likewise, the functioning of all these entities is dependent upon the sankalpa or the will of Paramatman.
 So, they are sankalpashrita.